Iran Energy Information

-Oil consumption has increased slightly since 2016 after a rapid decrease between 2013 and 2016 (5.7%/year) due to the increase in motor fuel prices and low economic growth.
-It reached 77 Mt in 2019.
+In 2020, oil consumption decreased by 9% due to price adjustments and COVID-19 restrictions.
+Previously, it had increased slightly since 2016 after a rapid decrease between 2013 and 2016 (5.7%/year) due to the increase in motor fuel prices and low economic growth.

-Transport is the main consuming sector with a growing share over the last years reaching 51% of the total, well ahead of industry (26% including non-energy uses), buildings (10%), and the power sector (10%).
+Transport is the main consuming sector, reaching 50% of the total, well ahead of industry (26% including non-energy uses), buildings (10%), and the power sector (10%).

 Graph: OIL CONSUMPTION (Mt)